 Fabric: 14.25 oz.
 Japanese one-wash selvedge, 50% cotton – 50% sugarcane fibers

-Studio d’Artisan
+Studio D’Artisan

-Images via Fashion path Finder Tokyo and Red Cast Heritage Co.
+Images via Fashion Path Finder Tokyo and Red Cast Heritage Co.

-Part of the famed Osaka 5, Studio d’Artisan is a playful Japanese denim brand with something for everyone.
+Part of the famed Osaka 5, Studio D’Artisan is a playful Japanese denim brand with something for everyone.
 With its infamous buta (pig) branding, Studio d’Artisan manages to balance heritage designs with light-hearted details that breathe a new lease of life into archetypal mid-century designs.
 Founded in 1979, Studio D’Artisan was the first Japanese denim label to use deadstock hardware on their jeans and the first to create shuttle loom woven hank dyed jeans in Japan.
 Today, the brand offers a wide range of jeans ranging from super slim all the way to wide-straight.

-Studio d’Artisan Key Products
+Studio D’Artisan Key Silhouettes

 SD-107